ruhajaved/ENEL369_AMReceiverProject/README.md

 In order to test and simulate the project, NI Multisim 14 is needed.

-Then, simply open file ___ in folder Simulation.
+Then, simply open file Proj-C-1.ms14 in the Simulation folder.
 Press the go button and look at the oscilliscope attached to the output.
 It should resemble a simusoidal wave.

 ## Possible Improvements